omnistrate/ctl/mkdocs/docs/omnistrate-ctl_instance_describe.md

 ### SEE ALSO

-* [omnistrate-ctl instance](omnistrate-ctl_instance.md)	 - Manage instance deployment for your service using this command
+* [omnistrate-ctl instance](omnistrate-ctl_instance.md)	 - Manage Instance Deployments for your service